 8. Font size

 Big is better.
 Teeny tiny writing is hard to read online, even for people with 20/20 vision like me.
 Make it bigger.
-Check out some of your favourite blogs, compare the font size they use and decide what works best for your readers.
+Check out some of your favorite blogs, compare the font size they use and decide what works best for your readers.
 If they’re older they might prefer even bigger text than the average blog reader.

 9. Be bold